Tiki-Tech-Network/automation/WASH_Documentation.md

 ##################################

+## Create A Domain, Install DNS, Set Domain Controller

+This function is intended to make a new domain and set this Domain as a Domain Controller - recall the purpose of the script is creation of a new infrastructure.
+There are plenty of one-liners out there to add a new server to existing infrastructure and promote the server to DC.
+This ain't that.

-function Create-Domain-Controller {
+> function Create-Domain-Controller {

-    ## Become domain controller
-    ### Check if the server is already a domain controller
+There's a warning here because during the check for "are you already in a Domain?", if you're not, then Windows throws a warning in CLI - but it literally doesn't matter at all because that's the desired outcome.

-    Write-Host "If you are not yet a member of a domain (like during initial configuration) then you'll get a red font error right here when the variable you can't see tries to check your current domain.
+>    Write-Host "If you are not yet a member of a domain (like during initial configuration) then you'll get a red font error right here when the variable you can't see tries to check your current domain.
 It's no big deal."

+Here I define the name of the directory (just "example" not "example.com") using system variables.
+Windows won't find it if the server isn't joined to a Domain.

-    $Dname = ([System.DirectoryServices.ActiveDirectory.Domain]::GetComputerDomain().Name -split '\.')[0]
+>    $Dname = ([System.DirectoryServices.ActiveDirectory.Domain]::GetComputerDomain().Name -split '\.')[0]

+Assuming the Domain is found,
-    if ($env:USERDOMAIN -eq $Dname) {
+>    if ($env:USERDOMAIN -eq $Dname) {

+The script will report it is skipping Domain setup.

-        Write-Host "The server is already a domain controller for the domain $Dname.
-Skipping domain setup.`n" } else {
+>    Write-Host "The server is already a domain controller for the domain $Dname.
+Skipping domain setup.`n"

+If not, the script will take user input for a Domain name then launch the ADDS Forest setup - a Windows process, not coded here - to set the server as DC and install DNS.
+This step can take a while depending on resources available to the server - in VMs, it has averaged 5-15 minutes for me.

+    }   else {
             try {
-            # take user input for domain
-            $inpDomain = Read-Host -Prompt "Enter your desired Domain:`n" Write-Host "Okay, making this server the Domain Controller for $inpDomain`n Server will prompt for password and reboot during this process.`n`n"
+                $inpDomain = Read-Host -Prompt "Enter your desired Domain:`n"

+                Write-Host "Okay, making this server the Domain Controller for $inpDomain`n Server will prompt for password and reboot during this process.`n`n"

                 Install-ADDSForest -DomainName $inpDomain -DomainMode Win2012R2 -ForestMode Win2012R2 -InstallDNS -Force -ErrorAction Stop
             }
             catch {
                 Write-Host "Error with DSForest: $_ `n"
                 exit 1
          }
         }
     }

 ##################################

+## Provisioning AD-User and AD-OU (interactive)

+This function exists to populate the AD.
+Pretty straightforward.
+About 70% of the original skeleton of this function was written by a colleague, Marcus Nogueira - particularly the `Get-Input` function, which skips input for a blank user 'enter' press.

+Open the function and import the AD module:

-function Provision-ADUser {
+> function Provision-ADUser {
-    ######## THE BULK OF THIS SECTION WAS ORIGINALLY WRITTEN IN DECEMBER 2023 BY MARCUS NOGUEIRA, BUT IT HAS BEEN UPDATED TO SUIT OUR NEEDS

-    # Import the Active Directory module
+>
-    Import-Module ActiveDirectory
+>    Import-Module ActiveDirectory

-    # Function accepts a prompt, presents it to the user, checks if the input is empty or not.
+This embedded function accepts a prompt, presents it to the user, checks if the input is empty or not.
 Returns empty or input.
 Useful for skipping questions.

-    function Get-Input {
+>    function Get-Input {
+>
-        param ([string]$prompt)
+> >   param ([string]$prompt)
+>
-        $user_input = Read-Host -Prompt $prompt
+> >   $user_input = Read-Host -Prompt $prompt
+>
-        if (-not [string]::IsNullOrWhiteSpace($user_input)) {
+>>    if (-not [string]::IsNullOrWhiteSpace($user_input)) {
+>
-            return $user_input
+>>>  return $user_input
+>
-        }
+>>>    }
+>
-        return $null
+>>    return $null
+>
-    }
+>    }

+Moving into the actual interaction, the script asks whether to make AD-Users (which can also create new OU through the `Department` entry) or OU only, read as $thisorthat.

-    $thisorthat = Read-Host "Press 1 to enter a new AD user and 2 to enter a new OU.
+>    $thisorthat = Read-Host "Press 1 to enter a new AD user and 2 to enter a new OU.
 Press Q to quit."

+Then, the domain name is read again.
+This is just to make sure we have it correct from Windows in case the tool is being used for ad hoc changes and not during total system configuration.

-    $Dname = ([System.DirectoryServices.ActiveDirectory.Domain]::GetComputerDomain().Name -split '\.')[0]
+>    $Dname = ([System.DirectoryServices.ActiveDirectory.Domain]::GetComputerDomain().Name -split '\.')[0]

+Next, we use the earlier embedded function and iterate through entry of an AD-User's info.
+The input is all taken as variables first,
-    if ($thisorthat -eq '1') {
+>    if ($thisorthat -eq '1') {
-        do {
+>>        do {
-            Write-Host "The following prompts are used to create a user email (first 5 of last name, first 2 of first name).`nIf the department is not found, it will create an AD-OU with that name.`n"
+>>>            Write-Host "The following prompts are used to create a user email (first 5 of last name, first 2 of first name).`nIf the department is not found, it will create an AD-OU with that name.`n"

-            $firstName = Get-Input -prompt "ENTER FIRST NAME "
+>>>            $firstName = Get-Input -prompt "ENTER FIRST NAME "
-            $lastName = Get-Input -prompt "ENTER LAST NAME "
+>>>            $lastName = Get-Input -prompt "ENTER LAST NAME "
-            $title = Get-Input -prompt "ENTER TITLE "
+>>>            $title = Get-Input -prompt "ENTER TITLE "
-            $department = Get-Input -prompt "ENTER DEPARTMENT "
+>>>            $department = Get-Input -prompt "ENTER DEPARTMENT "
-            $company = Get-Input -prompt "ENTER COMPANY "
+>>>            $company = Get-Input -prompt "ENTER COMPANY "

-            # make the email address
+Then the input is used to actually create standardized email addresses:
-            $emailLastName = $lastName.Substring(0, [Math]::Min(5, $lastName.Length))
+>>>            $emailLastName = $lastName.Substring(0, [Math]::Min(5, $lastName.Length))
-            $emailFirstName = $firstName.Substring(0, [Math]::Min(2, $firstName.Length))
+>>>            $emailFirstName = $firstName.Substring(0, [Math]::Min(2, $firstName.Length))
-            $email = "$emailLastName$emailFirstName@$Dname.com"
+>>>            $email = "$emailLastName$emailFirstName@$Dname.com"

-            # Check for the OU based on the Department
+Next, the `Department` is handled to see whether it exists as an OU or not.
+If it does exist, nothing happens here; if it does **not** exist, then a new OU with the `Department` name is created.

-            $OUPath = "OU=$department,DC=$Dname,DC=com"
+>>>            $OUPath = "OU=$department,DC=$Dname,DC=com"
-            if (-not (Get-ADOrganizationalUnit -Filter "Name -eq '$department'" -ErrorAction SilentlyContinue)) {
+>>>            if (-not (Get-ADOrganizationalUnit -Filter "Name -eq '$department'" -ErrorAction SilentlyContinue)) {
-                New-ADOrganizationalUnit -Name $department -Path "DC=$Dname,DC=com"
+>>>>                New-ADOrganizationalUnit -Name $department -Path "DC=$Dname,DC=com"
-            }
+>>>            }

+Next, the AD-User is actually created using the information taken from the user (you).
+Note there's a hardcoded temporary password here that must be changed on first login.
+That's not a best practice, but it was fine in my use case.

             # User creation
             New-ADUser -Name "$firstName $lastName" `